 Costs of DWI Surcharges and Fines

 If you do face a conviction, you will be faced with dealing with surcharges in order to keep your license.
-The Texas Driver Responsibility Program began assessing surcharges in 2003.
-A surcharge is a fee to reinstate your Texas driver’s license.
+The Texas Driver Responsibility Program began sending people letters in the mail, informing them that they still owe money to drive and to live.
+These letters come in the mail a short while after the case ends, at the moment when you are trying to heal and thinking that your case is over.
+The surcharge fee is a penalty to reinstate your Texas driver’s license.
 This fee is above and beyond any court costs or fines.
 A DWI conviction will result in an annual surcharge for three years.
 These are very harsh penalties.
-Before you can get your Texas driver’s license reinstated, the surcharge fees are required annually.
+Before you can get your Texas driver’s license reinstated, the surcharge fees are calculated annually in chunks.
 The fees are above and beyond any fines or court costs.
-If you don’t pay, your license will be suspended until payment is made.
+If you don’t pay, your license will be suspended and the suspension will continue until payment is made.
+They can be paid in full, although a payment plan can be arranged as well.

 - First conviction—$1,000 Annual Surcharge for three years